Ivan Srebrenjak: In France

 After leaving Yugoslavia Srebrenjak first went to Paris in France and joined a group of Stalin's killers known as "liquidators" headed by Josip Broz Tito, whose members were also Vittorio Vidali, Vlajko Begović and Ivan (Stevo) Krajačić.
 In Paris Srebrenjak killed Yugoslav agent Ilija Šumanovac.

 During World War II

 When Axis forces attacked Kingdom of Yugoslavia in April 1941, Srebrenjak came from France to Zagreb to run an "information point" for Soviet intelligence in Zagreb.
-In Zagreb Srebrenjak became a head of Soviet intelligence network of the NKVD for the Balkans.
-Srebrenjak operated from this centre in Zagreb together with his wife Frančiška Srebrenjak (nee Klinc), who was a secret agent of the Yugoslav police and later Gestapo.
+In Zagreb Srebrenjak became a head of the Soviet intelligence network of the NKVD for the Balkans.
+Srebrenjak operated from this centre in Zagreb together with his wife Frančiška Srebrenjak (nee Klinc), who was a secret agent of the Yugoslav police and later the Gestapo.
 According to some sources she had a love affair with Stjepan Đaković, the elder son of Đuro Đaković.